10 Fruitful Things To Do the During School Holidays

 Having a new skill is always handy.
 In today’s digital age, there are tonnes of video tutorials for almost any skill that you can think of.
-The skills that you can pick up are numerous such as arts, cooking, sewing, martial arts, public speaking, etc. For those of you who wants a more formal training, Coursera is a good place to learn.
-You can get a formal certificate after you completed the coursework, which is always good for your CV.
+The skills that you can pick up are numerous such as arts, cooking, sewing, martial arts, public speaking, etc. For those of you who want more formal training, Coursera is an excellent place to learn.
+You can get an official certificate after you completed the coursework, which is always good for your CV.

 5. Pick up a book and read

 Reading a book is always good, always recommended.
-My personal favourite are books that are recommended by Bill Gates.
+My personal favourite is books that are recommended by Bill Gates.
 It is often informative and enlightening (plus it makes me feel smarter every time I finished a book).
-Here is the link for the books.
+Here is the link to the books.

 6. Learn how to build or fix something

 As mentioned earlier, there are so many instructional videos available.
-With just a search, you can learn on how to build/fix things.
-Personally I have learnt on how to build a website recently and it gives me great satisfaction after the project is completed.
+With just a search, you can learn how to create/fix things.
+Personally, I have discovered how to build a website recently, and it gives me great satisfaction after the project is completed.

 7. Get a job or an internship or start your own business.